 For performance management, businesses are expected to address the number of resources and time to invest in the development and management of supplier relationships alongside the procurement expertise level.

-The supplier management matrix (in Table 4) incorporate multiple dimensions like an investment in the relationship, strategic importance, focus on Total Cost of Ownership (TCO) set against dependence on the supplier, criticality of the supplier, and switching difficulty.
-These actions vary in the type of supplier you choose.
+The supplier management matrix (in Table 4) incorporates multiple dimensions like an investment in the relationship, strategic importance, focus on Total Cost of Ownership (TCO) set against dependence on the Supplier, criticality of the Supplier, and switching difficulty.
+These actions vary in the type of Supplier you choose.

-The supplier segmentation matrix above also delivers general guidelines expected for focus on supplier performance management and measurement for collaborative, commodity, custom, and strategic supplier segments.
+The supplier segmentation matrix above also delivers general guidelines on supplier performance management and measurement for collaborative, commodity, custom, and strategic supplier segments.
 This supplier segmentation matrix also addresses the experience level required by supply management personnel.

-In Segmentation for Supplier Performance Management Actions, “custom” and “strategic” suppliers in any business operation often holds the highest risk and require monitoring.
-Nevertheless, the performance of “custom” suppliers require monitoring because they are critical to the business.
+In Segmentation for Supplier Performance Management Actions, “custom” and “strategic” suppliers in any business operation often hold the highest risk and require monitoring.
+Nevertheless, “custom” suppliers’ performance requires tracking because they are critical to the business.
 Also, they are not classified as cost reduction prospects, as they generally involve less detailed performance monitoring and measurement.

 Investment in relationships and more accurate evaluations are vital for “collaborative” and “strategic” suppliers.
-It entails more specific industry expertise in the management of strategic suppliers and less overall experience for commodity suppliers.
-For the custom supplier, it requires more experienced personnel to manage its performance, as faults can lead to a total business shutdown.
+It entails more specific industry expertise in managing strategic suppliers and less overall experience for commodity suppliers.
+The custom supplier requires more experienced personnel to control its performance, as faults can lead to a total business shutdown.

-- The emphasis with strategic suppliers is highlighted through vital values, relationship value, and contribution to business growth.
+- The emphasis on strategic suppliers is highlighted through vital values, relationship values, and contributions to business growth.

 - Continuous improvement is also essential for collaborative suppliers as they have a financial and operational impact on the business.
 The use of performance measures for financial and operational roles is considered vital.

-- Custom suppliers offer continuity of supply with service levels and operational performance measures deemed useful.
+- Custom suppliers offer continuity of supply with service levels and operational performance measures deemed applicable.

 - Commodity suppliers feature the lowest impact on business operations but can sometimes affect internal customer satisfaction.

 For performance measures, the focus is typically on operational performance basics.
-For relationships with more strategic and partner-like connections amongst business and supplier, the more supplier performance hinges on non-contractible areas.
+For relationships with more strategic and partner-like connections between business and suppliers, the more supplier performance hinges on non-contractible areas.

 3) Supplier Segmentation Based on Relationship & Potential

-This supplier segmentation matrix employs the process of segmenting the supplier base to establish a suitable engagement level for suppliers.
+This supplier segmentation matrix segments the supplier base to establish a suitable engagement level for suppliers.
 The level definition helps in resource allocation required to sustain the business process.
-The different levels highlighted in the Supplier Segmentation Based on Relationship & Potential include Preferred (Strategic), Develop/Emerging, Maintain, Directed Suppliers, and Eliminate/Exit.
+The stories highlighted in the Supplier Segmentation Based on Relationship and Potential include Preferred (Strategic), Develop/Emerging, Maintain, Directed Suppliers, and Eliminate/Exit.